 Most physical therapists work a 40-hour week, which may include some evenings and weekends.

-Employment of physical therapists is projected to grow 36 percent from 2012 to 2022, much faster than the average for all occupations.
-Demand for physical therapy services will come from the aging baby boomers, who are staying active later in life.
+Employment of physical therapists is projected to grow 28 percent from 2016 to 2026, much faster than the average for all occupations.
+Demand for physical therapy will come from the aging baby boomers, who are not only staying active later in life, but are more susceptible to health conditions, such as strokes, that may require physical therapy.
 In addition, physical therapists will be needed to treat people with mobility issues stemming from chronic conditions, such as diabetes or obesity.

 The minimum educational requirement is a post-graduate (master’s or doctoral) degree in physical therapy from an accredited physical therapist educational program.

 Licensure is required by the state of Connecticut.
 Prerequisites: An approved Physical Therapy Program; National Physical Therapy Examination or Current Certification by the American Registry of Physical Therapists.

 American Physical Therapy Association